Date of Last Update

 September 30: The unit head will write a summary of the unit feedback and actions for the college/library committee charged with sabbatical review.
 The unit head will forward Recommended and Recommended with reservation proposals (including revisions or amendments, if any) to the college/library committee charged with sabbatical review; no further revisions to proposals are permitted.
 The sabbatical proposals will be classified in tiers (Recommend, Recommend with reservation, Do not recommend) using the standard evaluation instrument by the appropriate college/library committee charged with sabbatical review based upon objectives and criteria outlined in Sections 4 and 5.

-October 30: College/library committee charged with sabbatical review forwards recommended proposals by tiers to the Dean.
+October 30: College/library committee charged with sabbatical review forwards recommended proposals by tiers to the University Sabbatical Review Committee.

 December 15: The college/library Dean forwards recommendations to Provost.
 The college/library Dean will classify the proposals in tiers (Recommend, Recommend with reservation, and Do not recommend) using the standard evaluation instrument based upon objectives and criteria outlined in Section 4 and 5.